VeronikaNacheva/Individual/README.md

 # Individual
+This project will contain...
-Repo made for exercise
+Repository made for exercises.
-We resolve the conflict!
+Hello, again!!!